artimishraa/artimishraa.github.io/about.md

 permalink: /about/
 ---

-This is the about page for my GitHub Pages Jekyll site.
+This is the About page for my root GitHub Pages site.